 Designing Mindfulness Programs

 Through the years we discovered some of the best practices for designing Mindfulness training programs.
 We received feedback from people working within one of the most stressful environments and most were putting their lives on the line!
-Through this experience we created systems in order to teach the masses Mindfulness training for the best results possible.
+However, in many ways this system started being created through experiences in Erik’s work as far back as his time at Integral Institute in 2007 and his work teaching mindfulness to high school football and baseball teams from 2008-2011.
+Through this experience, we created systems of workshops in order to teach the masses Mindfulness training for the best results possible.
 This system is always evolving through participant feedback, technology and scientific feedback.
 Over time this feedback allowed us to produce the most effective training we could possibly offer.
-After all of our years of research, experience and systems we created we decided it was time to launch SatiMind.
+After all of our years of research, experience and systems we created, we decided it was time to launch SatiMind.

 Adopting Meditation Practice